...I Do not own Fairy Tail in way shape or form

 Chapter one : Unthinkable Paths

 He walked with the aid of a large cane, but he held features of a leader with a strong jaw line and brown hair that was fading to salt and pepper.
 He walked to the end of the large table where he sat at his chair - the largest in the room, fine craftsmanship separated it from the rest.
-Following him were a young couple: a woman with chestnut hair, round with child, and a young man who had similar features as he did.
+Following him were a young couple: a woman with chestnut hair, abdomen round with child, and a young man who had similar features as he did.
 Once settled in the chair, his tired eyes swept through the table before speaking.

-"I Want FREEDOM, from the tyrants who rule us!
+"I Want FREEDOM, free from tyrants who rule us!
 The ones called the Family must be defeated!"
 Slamming his hand on the table, cups and plates shook precariously from the force, and few people shielded themselves from the chief's anger.

 "C-chief how could you say something like that?
 How could we ever hope to defeat them?"

 "He's right, what hope do we have?
-The Family has ruled over us for as long as I remember."
+The Family has ruled over us for as long as I can remember."

 That sparked off terror, and soon the whole small community started shouting accusations and fears at each other.

-"That is Enough!"
+"That is enough!"
 The chief's voice reverberated through the small space of the hut easily; everyone quieted down, though a few even looked like they were trying to become one with their chairs.